Enveloppe/obsidian-mkdocs-publisher-python/README.md

 1. To create a new configuration file : `obs2mk config --new configuration_name`
 2. To use a configuration use : `--use configuration_name`
     For example : `obs2mk --use configuration_name`

+See [[configuration template]] for more information about the configuration file.

 ----

 - [Main Repo](https://github.com/Mara-Li/obsidian_mkdocs_publisher)